Renormalizing one-point probability distribution function for cosmological counts in cells: Introduction and Summary

-The aspherical prefactor can be thought of as an one-loop contribution in the background of the saddle-point configuration.
+The prefactor can be thought of as an one-loop contribution in the background of the saddle-point configuration.
 It receives sizable contribution from short --- or `ultraviolet' (UV) --- modes and must be renormalized with an appropriate counterterm.
 Unlike in perturbation theory, this procedure cannot be carried out relying only on the symmetries of the long-distance dynamics.
 Indeed, these symmetries allow the counterterm to be an arbitrary function of the cell density contrast, thereby destroying the predictive power.
 Another way to see the problem is to recall that the PDF aggregates the information about all correlation functions.
 Within the EFT of LSS, the coefficients of their counterterms are independent, implying that the PDF counterterm contains an infinite number of parameters.
 In an attempt to overcome this difficulty Ref.~\cite{Ivanov:2018lcg} proposed two {\it ad hoc} counterterm models motivated by the structure of the UV contribution into the aspherical prefactor.
-The models agree with each other at moderate density contrasts, but deviate by $30\%$ at the tails of the distribution.
+The models agree with each other at moderate density contrasts, but deviate by $30\%$ at the tails of the distribution which was interpreted as theoretical uncertainty of the method.

-The goal of this paper is to refine the counterterm model and clearly identify the physical assumptions going into it.
-We start by revisiting the calculation of the aspherical prefactor and isolating the contributions of the UV modes.
-We then establish the connection between the PDF counterterm and the counterterms of the $n$-point correlation functions which is valid irrespective of the particular model for the PDF counterterm.
-We proceed by further scrutinizing the UV contribution and find that it is described by an effective stress tensor consisting of two physically distinct parts, which we refer to as {\it kinetic} and {\it potential}.
+The goal of this paper is to refine the counterterm model and put it on firm physical grounds.
+To this aim, we revisit the calculation of the aspherical prefactor and isolate the contribution of the UV modes.
+We find that it is described by an effective stress tensor consisting of two physically distinct parts, which we refer to as {\it kinetic} and {\it potential}.
 One corresponds to the pressure of the short modes, and the other to their gravitational pull.
 We propose that this stress tensor should be renormalized by the counterterm with the same structure, but with additional factors in front of the two contributions controlled by the shell-crossing scale in the background solution.
 The key physical assumption behind this proposal is that the counterterm is dominated by the modes in a relatively narrow range of wavenumbers which experience the shell crossing, but are not yet virialized.

 Approximating the power spectrum at the relevant wavenumbers by a power-law, we can fix the dependence of these factors on time and density.
 This leaves the model with three free parameters --- the coefficients in front of the kinetic and the potential parts of the counterterm and the exponent of the power law describing their time and density dependence.
 These parameters must be fitted from the data.
 We show that certain combinations of these parameters can be matched to the EFT counterterms in the one-loop power spectrum and bispectrum.
 While the former can be reliably measured from the power spectrum of the real or N-body data, measuring the latter requires measurement of the bispectrum and is challenging.
 Thus, we suggest to restrict the freedom of the PDF model by imposing priors following from the value and the redshift dependence of the power-spectrum counterterm.